BleachDev/Rainy/README.md

 ## 2.x Branch

-This is the 2.x version (Pro Version) which is a "Device App" and has more available memory.
+This is the 2.x (App Version) version which is a "Device App" and has more available memory.
 This branch has more features than 1.x but drops support for Instinct watches.

 ### Showcase of pages